PabloRuizCuevas/ztask/readme.md

 # ztask

-This project helps to log task in zoho.
+ztask helps to log task in zoho from the terminal using a taskwarrior inspired syntax.

 ## installation:
 install python3 and requirements from requirements.txt: